mui/material-ui/docs/src/pages/components/click-away-listener/click-away-listener-pt.md

 {{"demo": "pages/components/click-away-listener/ClickAway.js"}}

 Observe que o componente aceita apenas um elemento filho.
-You can find a more advanced demo on the [menu documentation section](/components/menus/#menulist-composition).
+You can find a more advanced demo on the [Menu documentation section](/components/menus/#menulist-composition).